joseltg/cv/cvEN.md

 ![José Tello](JoseTello20.jpg)
 ### Solution Architect | Systems Engineer | MBA, PMP®, TOGAF® 9 Foundation, PSM™, Microsoft Certified
-Jose has 15+ years of professional experience in Information Technology (IT), on specialties such as enterprise architecture, project management, software development and others.
+Jose has 15+ years of professional experience in Information Technology (IT), in specialties such as enterprise architecture, project management, software development and others.

-Currently **Solutions Architect at BCP**, the leading bank in the Peruvian financial market and one of the largest bank in Latin America, part of the financial holding Credicorp (NSY: BAP)
+He is currently a **Solutions Architect at BCP**, the leading bank in the Peruvian financial market and one of the largest bank in Latin America, that is a part of the financial holding Credicorp (NSY: BAP)

 Jose holds an **MBA from the ESAN University** and many international certifications as:
 - TOGAF® 9 Foundation, issued by The Open Group
 - Project Management Professional (PMP) ®, issued by the Project Management Institute (PMI) ®,
 - Professional Scrum Master (PSM) ™ issued by Scrum.org ™
 - Microsoft Certified: Azure Fundamentals issued by Microsoft®
-- Microsoft Certified: Azure Data Fundamentals issued by Microsoft® <br>
+- Microsoft Certified: Azure Data Fundamentals issued by Microsoft®
+- Linux Professional Institute: Linux Essentials<br>

 ---
 ### PROFESSIONAL EXPERIENCE